Sirens (British group)

-Sirens are British girl group from Newcastle upon Tyne, best known for their UK top 50 single, "Baby (Off the Wall)".
+Sirens were a British girl group from Newcastle upon Tyne, best known for their UK top 50 single, "Baby (Off the Wall)".

 History

 The Sirens line-up originally consisted of Karina Brians, Kat Haslam, Lynsey Schofield and Michelle Heaton.
-Heaton left the band before their debut single was released and was replaced by Lea Cummings.
+Heaton left to join Liberty X and was replaced by Lea Cummings.
 They dubbed themselves Sirens in honour of the infamous Greek myth of three beautiful women (Siren) luring sailors to their deaths by singing to them.

 Brians left school at 14 to try to make money by doing a variety of jobs before running her own stableyard.
 Haslam set up her own business as soon as she was old enough.
 However, when they met aged 17, both knew that their future was in writing and making music together.